alantech/alan/anycloud/docs/how-to/aws-postgres.md

   ...
 }
 ...
-npx prisma migrate deploy
 ```

-11) Now run `anycloud upgrade -e .env` to upgrade the new app and have the changes take effect.
+11) Finally run `anycloud upgrade -e .env` to upgrade the new app and have the changes take effect.